 \section{Problem Definition}

 The task at hand is to build a general purpose zero-shot forecaster that takes in the past $C$ time-points of a time-series as context and predicts the future $H$ time-points.
-Let the context be denoted by $\*y_{1:L} := \{y_1, \cdots, y_L\}$ where we follow a numpy like notation for indices.
-Similarly the actual values in the horizon is denoted by $\*y_{L+1:L+H}$.
-Note that since we are building a one-fits-all model we cannot have dataset specific dynamic or static covariates during training time.
-However, the datetime column is ubiquitous in all time-series data, so we can optionally have date derived features like day or the week, month of the year etc processed into a vector at each time-point $t$, denoted by $\*x_{t} \in \-R^{r}$.
-See Appendix~\ref{app:sec:datefeatures} for details.
-Such features could be available for forecasting in both the context and horizon, represented as $\*x_{1:L+H}$.
-The task is then to learn a capable foundation model that can map any time-series context to horizon, given by
+Let the context be denoted by $\*y_{1:L} := \{y_1, \cdots, y_L\}$ where we follow a numpy-like notation for indices.
+Similarly the actual values in the horizon are denoted by $\*y_{L+1:L+H}$.
+Note that since we are building a single pre-trained model, we cannot have dataset specific dynamic or static covariates during training time.
+The task is then to learn a foundation model that can map any time-series context to horizon,

-The accuracy of the prediction will be measured by a metric that quantifies their closeness to the actual values.
-For instance, if the metric is Mean Squared Error (MSE), then the goodness of fit is measured by,
+The accuracy of the prediction can be measured by a metric that quantifies their closeness to the actual values, for instance, Mean Absolute Error (MAE) defined in Equation~\ref{eq:mae}.